microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and many other language that gets transpiled to JavaScript.

 This document explains the details of Node.js debugging.
-The general debugging feature are described in [Debugging](/docs/editor/debugging.md).
+The general debugging features are described in [Debugging](/docs/editor/debugging.md).

 ## Supported Node-like Runtimes

-Since the VS Code Node.js debugger communicates to the Node.js runtimes through _wire protocols_, the set of supported runtimes is determined by all runtimes supporting the wire protocols.
+Since the VS Code Node.js debugger communicates to the Node.js runtimes through [wire protocols](https://en.wikipedia.org/wiki/Wire_protocol), the set of supported runtimes is determined by all runtimes supporting the wire protocols.

 Today two wire protocols exist:

 - **legacy**: the original [V8 Debugger Protocol](https://github.com/buggerjs/bugger-v8-client/blob/master/PROTOCOL.md) which is currently supported by all runtimes but will most likely be dropped in Node.js v8.x.
 - **inspector**: the new [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/) is exposed via the `--inspect` flag in Node.js versions >= 6.3.
 It addresses most of the limitations and scalability issues of the legacy protocol.